-If you meet the de minimis exception based on the prior guarter and line 12 for the current guarter is CAUTION \$100,000 or more, you must provide a record of your
+If you meet the de minimis exception based on the prior quarter and line 12 for the current quarter is CAUTION \$100,000 or more, you must provide a record of your federal tax liability.
+If you're a monthly schedule depositor, complete the deposit schedule on line 16.
+If you're a semiweekly schedule depositor, attach Schedule B (Form 941).

 Monthly schedule depositor.
 If you reported \$50,000 or less in taxes during the lookback period, you're a monthly schedule depositor unless the \$100,000 Next-Day Deposit Rule discussed in section 11 of Pub.
 15 applies.
-Check the second box on line 16 and enter your tax liability for each month in the quarter.
+Check the second box on line 16 and enter your tax liability for each month in the guarter.
 Enter your tax liabilities in the month that corresponds to the dates you paid wages to your employees, not the date payroll liabilities were accrued or deposits were made.
 Add the amounts for each month.
 Enter the result in the "Total liability for quarter" box.

 Note that your total tax liability for the quarter must equal your total taxes shown on line 12.
 If it doesn't, your tax deposits and payments may not be counted as timely.
+Don't reduce your total liability reported on line 16 by the refundable portion of the credit for qualified sick and family leave wages or the refundable portion of the employee retention credit.
 Don't change your tax liability on line 16 by adjustments reported on any Forms 941-X.

 You're a monthly schedule depositor for the calendar year if the amount of your Form 941 taxes reported for the lookback period is \$50,000 or less.
 The lookback period is the 4 consecutive quarters ending on June 30 of the prior year.
-For 2020, the lookback period begins July 1, 2018, and ends June 30, 2019.
+For 2021, the lookback period begins July 1, 2019, and ends June 30, 2020.
 For details on the deposit rules, see section 11 of Pub.
-15. If you filed Form 944 in either 2018 or 2019, your lookback period is the 2018 calendar year.
+15. If you filed Form 944 in either 2019 or 2020, your lookback period is the 2019 calendar year.

-The amounts entered on line 16 are a summary of your monthly tax liability, not a summary of deposits CAUTION you made.
+The amounts entered on line 16 are a summary of your monthly tax liability, not a summary of deposits you made.
 If you don't properly report your liabilities when required or if you're a semiweekly schedule depositor and enter your liabilities on line 16 instead of on Schedule B (Form 941), you may be assessed an "averaged" FTD penalty.
 See Deposit Penalties in section 11 of Pub.
 15 for more information.